-We are dedicated here to provide you with the list all-time top 100 songs for each decade from 1890 through and including the year of 2010.
+We are dedicated here in providing visitors like you with the list all-time top 100 songs for each decade from 1890 through and including the year of 2010.
 Besides this, we have other charts that may be of interest to you.
 We hope to become the source for chart history in different formats besides Pop.

 Check out the site, you will be amazed in the wealth of chart information you will find here.

-We also have some personal information on the top artists by decade and a list of the top fifty artists from 1955 through 2010.
+We also have some information on the top vocalists and band leaders by decade and and how they ranked from 1955 through 2010.
 I think you will find this information very fascinating.
-Besides the top to artists of each decade, you may find interesting on how some of these artists became famous.
+Besides the top vocalists and band leaders of each decade, you may find interesting on how they became famous.
 Some of these include: Usher, Madonna, Carpenters, Connie Francis, Elvis Presley, Beatles, Perry Como and Stevie Wonder just to name a few.